 Dental crowns are extremely durable.
 Whether they’re made entirely out of metal or use dental ceramic to mimic the appearance of natural teeth, dentists use only the sturdiest materials for modern dental crowns.
-This helps ensure that patients can bite and chew normally, and that the crown does not become damaged from natural wear and tear a person might experience everyday.
+This helps ensure that patients can bite and chew normally and that the crown does not become damaged from natural wear and tear a person might experience every day.

 Like your real teeth, sufficient pressure or trauma to a crown can cause fractures.
-Lake Mary, TX cosmetic and restorative dentist Dr. Steven Hochfelder would like to go over the most common causes of damaged dental crowns below.
+Lake Mary, FL cosmetic and restorative dentist Dr. Steven Hochfelder would like to go over the most common causes of damaged dental crowns below.

 Trips and Falls

 Trips and falls are the leading causes of dental injuries.
 It should come as no surprise that nasty falls could potentially cause a crown to become damaged in some way.
 Be sure to be careful on stairs and when you’re climbing ladders.
 Use all necessary precautions when working near ledges or at any significant height.

 If you participate in combat sports or contact sports, your risk of dental injury is pretty high.
 This is particularly true for athletes who are in MMA, boxing, football, and hockey.
 Even non-contact sports such as soccer and basketball can get physical, leading to a dental injury and potentially a damaged dental crown.
 Be sure to wear protective gear and mouth guards when necessary.